Adelakin-Adewumi/AWS-RDS-connect-to-EC2/README.md

 # Create EC2 instance
 It will be easy to connect rds to an instance when you have your instance already created.
 After creating your instance.
 Let us head to creating the rds
 # Create AWS RDS
 Search for rds on the search dashboard
 Click on create database
+Select the standard create under the database create method

 Select the standard create under the database create method Choose mysql in the engine option
 Choose free-tier if you are just practicing.
 Choose production if you want to use it for production.